OHDSI/CohortDiagnostics/inst/shiny/DiagnosticsExplorer/README.md

 text.

 ## OHDSI shiny server instructions
-To use this shiny app on the (OHDSI ShinyServer)['https://github.com/OHDSI/ShinyDeploy'] use the environment variable configuration settings included in the file `config-ohdsi-shiny.yml`.
+To use this shiny app on the [OHDSI ShinyServer](https://github.com/OHDSI/ShinyDeploy) use the environment variable configuration settings included in the file `config-ohdsi-shiny.yml`.
 The following settings can be reconfigured if environment variables differ: